Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Keeping up-to-date, accurate records is essential.
 It makes it far easier to complete your tax return correctly, and you can use this data throughout the year to monitor your finances and make more effective business decisions.

-We go into more detail about records you might need for Self Assessment in our Tax Return Checklist, or take a look at our bookkeeping guide to learn more about keeping financial records.
+We go into more detail about records you might need for Self Assessment in our Tax Return Checklist.

 First off, consider putting any investments into an ISA.
 This can be more tax-efficient, plus you won’t need to declare it as UK income or pay Capital Gains Tax next time round.